-There is a vast evidence base of published preclinical studies on the individual effects of nicotinamide riboside (NR), resveratrol and pterostilbene on longevity and other relevant health outcomes.
-However, there are only two published human clinical studies examining the effect of NR in combination with pterostilbene.
+There are a number of published preclinical studies on the individual effects of nicotinamide riboside (NR), resveratrol, and pterostilbene on longevity and other relevant health outcomes.
+However, there are only four published human clinical studies examining the effect of NR in combination with pterostilbene.
 Of these, one study reported an increase in low-density lipoprotein (LDL), or more commonly known as bad cholesterol.
-NIAGEN® does not contain pterostilbene nor resveratrol.
-In over six human clinical studies, NIAGEN® was proven to be a safe and effective way to increase NAD⁺.
+Tru Niagen® does not contain pterostilbene nor resveratrol.
+In 10 human clinical studies, Niagen® was proven to be a safe and effective way to increase NAD⁺.

 Articles in this section

 - Do Independent Third Party Organizations Like Usp, Nsf, Consumerlab.com Or Labdoor Test Your Products?
 If So, Can You Provide Links To Any Of Their Studies?

 - Would You Recommend Using Tru Niagen® With Resveratrol Or Pterostilbene?